end2endzone/end2endzone-hugo/jekyll-export/_posts/2016-03-26-mapping-rc-transmitter-pwm-signal-to-actual-transmitter-values.md

 4. Width of pulses in µs (difference between maximum and minimum length)
 5. Middle pulse length.
 Middle point between minimum and maximum pulses.

-<span style="text-decoration: underline;">**<span style="font-size: 16pt;">Table 2
+**Table 2**

-</span>**</span>Table 2 shows selected control points and the polynomial function for the selected points.
+Table 2 shows selected control points and the polynomial function for the selected points.
 Multiple polynomial functions are found using different control points.

 Note that pulse length from most devices are not perfectly linear.
 This means that most of the time, more than 2 control points are required to get a polynomial function that is accurate.

-<span style="text-decoration: underline;">**<span style="font-size: 16pt;">Table 3
+**Table 3**

-</span>**</span>Table 3 shows each function's performance trying to properly predict a transmitter value from a pulse length.
+Table 3 shows each function's performance trying to properly predict a transmitter value from a pulse length.
 The function that offers the best performance is selected as the final function.

 Note that some devices are low quality products and are not always constant or does not provide constant transmitter value.